Before There Were Lights: The Story of Electricity in the U.S.

-He tied a metal key onto the string and, as he suspected it would, electricity from the storm clouds flowed down the wet string, shocking him.
+He tied a metal key onto the string and, as he suspected it would, electricity from the storm clouds flowed down the string, which was wet, and he received an electrical shock.
 Franklin was extremely lucky not to have been seriously hurt during this experiment, but he was excited to have proved his idea.

-Throughout the next hundred years, many inventors and scientists tried and failed to find a way to use electricity to make light.
+Throughout the next hundred years, many inventors and scientists tried and failed to create a way to use electrical power to make light.
 In 1879, the American inventor, Thomas Edison, was finally able to produce a reliable, long-lasting electric light bulb in his laboratory.

-By the end of the 1880s, a number of U.S. cities had small electric generating stations based on Edison's designs.
+By the end of the 1880s, small electrical stations based on Edison's designs were in a number of U.S. cities.
 But each station was able to power only a few city blocks.

-Although most Americans living in larger towns and cities had electricity by 1930, only 10 percent who lived on farms and in rural areas had electric power.
-At this time, power companies were all privately owned and in business to make money.
+Although the majority of people living in larger towns and cities had electricity by 1930, only 10 percent of Americans who lived on farms and in rural areas had electric power.
+At this time, electric companies were all privately owned and run to make money.
 These companies argued that it would be too expensive to string miles of electric lines to farms.
 They also thought farmers were too poor to pay for electric service.

 |Workmen string lines to bring TVA electricity to Valley farmers.
 (Photo courtesy of the New Deal Network)|

-Today, Americans' standard of living has risen as nearly everyone has electricity at home, school, and work.
-Read more about life in the Valley before electricity and how TVA power changed things for the better.
+Today, Americans' standard of living has risen as nearly everyone has electric power at home, school and at work.
+Read more here about life in the Valley before electricity, and how TVA power changed things for the better.